Soft skills are what humans use to interact with one another, read other people, and emotionally navigate situations.

 In almost every industry, technology is disrupting how people work.
-The rise of AI, apps, and machines in the workplace is automating routine, repetitive tasks that are more efficiently handled by algorithms, allowing employees to focus on work that demands soft skills.
+The rise of AI in the workplace is automating routine, repetitive tasks that are more efficiently handled by computers, allowing employees to focus on work that demands soft skills.

 Here we’ll go through what soft skills are, why they’re important, and how to develop them.

 Soft skills are personality and interpersonal skills like communication skills, time management, problem solving, and listening skills.